 Become More Mindful

 Mindfulness refers to an awareness of what is going on around you as well as an awareness of what you’re thinking and feeling.
-In the midst of a busy schedule, we often lose this awareness and start to run on autopilot — going through the day without reflection or growth.
+In the midst of a busy schedule, we often lose this awareness and start to run on autopilot — going through the day without much reflection or growth.

-When you start journaling on a regular basis, you increase your awareness not only of your own thought-life and emotions but you also increase your awareness of the people and events that you encounter during the day.
+When you start journaling on a regular basis, you increase your awareness not only of your own thoughts and emotions but you also increase your awareness of the people and events that you encounter during the day.
 This can help you to increase your social skills and improve your relationships as well as your work.

 Manage Your Stress